Qualified presumption of safety (QPS)

 Biological agents recommended for the QPS list

-The QPS approach is used for microorganisms of four broad categories within which the majority of species notified to EFSA fall and for viruses used for plant protection purposes:
+The QPS approach is currently used for microorganisms in the three broad categories within which the majority of species notified to EFSA fall: bacteria, yeasts and viruses.

 - EU database on active substances (European Commission, DG Health and Consumers)